-Everyone needs a great turkey soup recipe to solve the post-holiday food dilemma when you simply can’t eat one more turkey sandwich, but don’t want to waste an ounce of food!
+Everyone needs a great turkey soup recipe to solve the post-holiday food dilemma!
+We all know that feeling when you simply can’t eat one more turkey sandwich, but don’t want to waste an ounce of food.
 If this describes your current situation, keep reading for my uncomplicated, old-fashioned turkey soup recipe that our kids loved!

-You can use pasta or you can make it gluten free (assuming your turkey wasn’t stuffed with bread) by substituting rice.
-I find it best to cook your pasta or rice separately and add it just at the end before serving as it otherwise soaks up a lot of liquid (which makes the rice or pasta mushy and turns your soup into a stew).
-You can adjust the recipe as needed depending on how much turkey you have: I suggest weighing or measuring the turkey first and adjusting the other ratios as needed!
+This turkey soup uses leftover turkey and leftover veggies like corn, carrots and peas to make this delicious comforting soup.
+I also added in pasta or to make it gluten free, you can add in rice.
+I find it best to cook your pasta or rice separately, and add it just at the end, before serving as it otherwise soaks up a lot of liquid (which makes the rice or pasta mushy and turns your soup into a stew).
+You can adjust the recipe as needed, depending on how much turkey you have.
+I suggest weighing or measuring the turkey first and adjusting the other ratios as needed!

 - 3/4 cup uncooked small pasta (I used shell pasta)